MPeaches/MPRobl/README.md

-This bot is super barebones, but it can:
+This color bot is super barebones, but it can:
 * Create color roles for users
 * Change color of user's color role
 * Clean users from color